Entertainment

 Who Bought Marilyn Monroe’s Rhinestone Dress?

 There’s something about Marilyn that we can’t get enough of.
-She established her own paradigm, one that’s frequently imitated by Vegas mega-blonde impersonators and Halloween revelers.
-Even Though Marilyn’s style may have appeared casual, it was meticulously organized with her fundamental clothing and her Rubenesque physique.
+She established her own paradigm, one that Vegas mega-blonde impersonators and Halloween revelers frequently imitate.
+Even though Marilyn’s style may have appeared casual, it was meticulously organized with her fundamental clothing and her Rubenesque physique.
 Behind all that gloss, we know Marilyn wore girdles to create her hourglass figure and tightened waist.

 It’s been a decade since Marilyn Monroe left us, but still, her golden hair, crimson lips, and opulent clothes have remained iconic.
 Her white halter dress from the movie The Seven Year Itch, which flew up when she stepped on a subway grate, is one of the most iconic outfits of all time, but another costume she donned is causing a stir in small-town Saskatchewan.

-As the American president John F Kennedy turned 45 on May 19, 1962, Marilyn Monroe famously sang Happy Birthday in front of a cheering throng at Madison Square Garden.
-She sang Happy Birthday to President John F. Kennedy in a champagne gown studded with over 2,500 crystals and 6,000 hand-sewn rhinestones at Madison Square Garden in 1962.
-The gown was famously known as “Marilyn Monroe rhinestone dress.”
+As American President John F. Kennedy turned 45 on May 19, 1962, Marilyn Monroe famously sang Happy Birthday in front of a cheering throng at Madison Square Garden.
+In 1962, she sang Happy Birthday to President John F. Kennedy in a champagne gown studded with over 2,500 crystals and 6,000 hand-sewn rhinestones, which became famously known as the “Marilyn Monroe rhinestone dress.”

 Who Made Marilyn Monroe’s Dress?